arnaudbesnier/forest-meteor/README.md

 ## Installation

 1. Run `meteor add arnaudbesnier:forest` in your Meteor project.
-2. Add the following configuration in your settings.json file
+2. Add the following configuration in your settings.json file:
 ```json
 {
   "public": {},